30 Email Etiquette Rules Every HR Should Know

 An automatic response that says, "Thank you for your e-mail message.
 I will respond to you as soon as I can" is useless.
 However, one thing these messages do great is alert spammers that your e-mail is real and that they can add you to their spam list. -Peggy Duncan, personal productivity expert and author of Conquer Email Overload with Better Habits, Etiquette, and Outlook 2007.

 For example, you should set up an automated out-of-office reply if you'll be out of the office for an extended length of time.
 It will let people know you won't react to their emails until a specific date.
+You can use a wide variety of email automation tools for this purpose.
 Include a phone number where you can be reached in the event of an emergency.

 23. Know when to use BCC.